top of page

 AOC: Ethics, Ancient Chinese Philosophy, Ethics, Philosophy of Emotion, Feminist Philosophy, Modern Philosophy

-My Dissertation: “Hattak Vpi Homma” mvt Miha Nanta Fehnah?
+My Dissertation: “Hattak Vpi Homma” mvt Miha Nanta Fehna?
 What Does “Native American” Really Mean?

 This dissertation title is simply the same question I have been asking since I started my graduate coursework nearly a decade ago.
 Over time, the question has grown in scope, defying complete or final definitions.
 Asking what “Native” means, is really asking what it means to be Native—and in what sense I am.
 As an enrolled member of the Choctaw Nation of Oklahoma, and yet consistently racialized as White, the two most visible definitions of Nativeness are in tension in my person.